Small nucleolar RNA: snoRNA guided modifications

+snoRNP

 Each snoRNA molecule acts as a guide for only one (or two) individual modifications in a target RNA.
 In order to carry out modification, each snoRNA associates with at least four core proteins in an RNA/protein complex referred to as a small nucleolar ribonucleoprotein particle (snoRNP).
 The proteins associated with each RNA depend on the type of snoRNA molecule (see snoRNA guide families below).
 The snoRNA molecule contains an antisense element (a stretch of 10–20 nucleotides), which are base complementary to the sequence surrounding the base (nucleotide) targeted for modification in the pre-RNA molecule.
 This enables the snoRNP to recognise and bind to the target RNA.
 Once the snoRNP has bound to the target site, the associated proteins are in the correct physical location to catalyse the chemical modification of the target base.

 snoRNA guide families

 The two different types of rRNA modification (methylation and pseudouridylation) are directed by two different families of snoRNAs.
 These families of snoRNAs are referred to as antisense C/D box and H/ACA box snoRNAs based on the presence of conserved sequence motifs in the snoRNA.
 There are exceptions, but as a general rule C/D box members guide methylation and H/ACA members guide pseudouridylation.
 The members of each family may vary in biogenesis, structure, and function, but each family is classified by the following generalised characteristics.
 For more detail, see review.

 SnoRNAs are classified under small nuclear RNA in MeSH.
 The HGNC, in collaboration with snoRNABase and experts in the field, has approved unique names for human genes that encode snoRNAs.